Finding the Best Places to Retire Since 2006!

 Retire in Temple, Texas?

-Overview: Temple is in central Texas, between Waco and Austin, and started out as a railroad hub in the 1880s.
-In those early days, it was a magnet for some disreputable characters, but today it is a civilized place and has grown by nearly 60% in the last decade or two.
+Temple is in central Texas, about 45 minutes north of Austin and two hours south of Dallas.
+It started out as a railroad hub in the 1880s and was a magnet for some disreputable characters.
+These days, it is a comfortable, reasonably priced town and has grown 13% within the last decade.

 Population: 78,000 (city proper)